Scrubbing The Past To Give Those With A Criminal Record A Second Chance

 So it helps a lot that in Marion County, which encompasses Indianapolis, Prosecutor Terry Curry fully supports the effort.
 He advocated for the law because he thinks people who've stayed out of trouble shouldn't carry the legal stain forever.

-"If our goal is to have individuals not re-offend, then in our mind it's appropriate to remove obstacles that are going to inhibit their ability to become productive members of our community," Curry says.
+"If our goal is to have individuals not reoffend, then in our mind it's appropriate to remove obstacles that are going to inhibit their ability to become productive members of our community," Curry says.

-While most cases in Indiana involve misdemeanors, judges have discretion with violent felony petitions.
+While most cases in Indiana involve misdemeanors, judges have discretion with violent-felony petitions.
 Victims of those crimes also can give testimony.
 More serious felonies can be expunged eight or 10 years after the completion of the sentence.

 Some crimes must have the prosecutor's written consent for expungement.
 Homicides and some sexual offenses are not eligible for expungement in Indiana and in most other states.

-You can only petition to have records for convictions expunged once in your lifetime.
+You can petition to have records for convictions expunged only once in your lifetime.
 If you are convicted of other charges later on, there's no chance of having them sealed.

 While the process in Indiana and in other states seems simple, serious hurdles remain.
 Expungement can be time consuming and costly.
 There are filing fees for every petition — fees not everyone can afford.

-In addition, the process can vary from county-to-county, depending on cooperation from local prosecutors.
-Advocates in Indiana want lawmakers to make it easier for people to expunge their records – regardless of where they are in the state.
+In addition, the process can vary from county to county depending on cooperation from local prosecutors.
+Advocates in Indiana want lawmakers to make it easier for people to expunge their records — regardless of where they are in the state.

 Getting the word out

 Even more vexing — in Indiana and throughout the country — is the general ignorance about existing expungement laws.
-People just don't know they exist, or how they work.
+People just don't know they exist or how they work.

-Public defenders from New York to Los Angeles say they have to do a better job of both of getting the word out and pushing states to better fund these efforts.
+Public defenders from New York to Los Angeles say they have to do a better job of both getting the word out and pushing states to better fund these efforts.

-At a recent L.A.-area expungement clinic, a man showed up who'd done significant prison time for a non-violent felony.
+At a recent LA-area expungement clinic, a man showed up who'd done significant prison time for a nonviolent felony.
 And he'd been off probation for more than five years.
 He still couldn't get a job.
 The man, who didn't want his name used, thought at first the expungement clinic was some kind of scam.

 "He had no idea he could not only get it [the felony] expunged but reduced to a misdemeanor," says Los Angeles County Deputy Public Defender Lara Kislinger, who was helping him with the paperwork.
 "He just had no idea.
 And he was so grateful.
 And he's been having so much trouble finding a job.
 And we want people to be able to re-enter society and be productive members of society.
 And this was a case where it was so obvious it was holding up jobs — and life.
 And it's tragic."

 Expanding public knowledge of sealing and expungement laws takes money and effort.
-Many public defender offices already are overwhelmed, understaffed and under-resourced.
+Many public defender offices already are overwhelmed, understaffed and underresourced.

 How long should a record last?

-Across the nation, felonies are harder to expunge and involve longer waiting periods, and, in many states, homicides and certain sexual offenses are almost impossible to expunge.
+Across the nation, felonies are harder to expunge and involve longer waiting periods, and in many states, homicides and certain sexual offenses are almost impossible to expunge.

-There's a new push in some states to clear some felony convictions, especially non-violent ones.
+There's a new push in some states to clear some felony convictions, especially nonviolent ones.

-California has taken the lead in reducing incarceration and prosecution of certain low-level drug crimes and non-violent felonies following the passage of Proposition 47 and other measures.
+California has taken the lead in reducing incarceration and prosecution of certain low-level drug crimes and nonviolent felonies following the passage of Proposition 47 and other measures.
 Past offenders can petition a court to reduce their crimes to misdemeanors.

 Supporters say it has helped reduce the prison population and racial disparities in the justice system while saving taxpayers money.
 Funds are redirected, for example, into support services such as drug treatment and counseling.

-Others say Prop.
-47, while a good start, is inadequate.
+Others say Proposition 47, while a good start, is inadequate.
 Jay Jordan of Los Angeles served seven years in prison for robbery.
-He's been out now for nearly eight years and says he still faces daunting obstacles to full re-entry into society.
+He has been out now for nearly eight years and says he still faces daunting obstacles to full re-entry into society.

 "You know, I tried to adopt and was turned down.
 Tried to volunteer at school and was turned down.
-Tried sell insurance, was turned down.
-Tried to sell used cars was turned down.
-So you know, every single step of the way when I try to better myself and, you know, be able to take care of myself for my family, there are these massive barriers," Jordan says.
+Tried [to] sell insurance, was turned down.
+Tried to sell used cars, was turned down.
+So, you know, every single step of the way when I try to better myself and, you know, be able to take care of myself for my family, there are these massive barriers," Jordan says.
 "And I'm not alone."

 Indeed, there are some 8 million formerly incarcerated people in California.
-In the U.S. it's estimated that there are some 60 million people with a criminal record, according to federal statistics.
+In the U.S., it's estimated that there are some 60 million people with a criminal record, according to federal statistics.
 The majority are misdemeanors.
 One report estimates as many people have criminal records as college diplomas.

 Jordan now works for a nonprofit that advocates for rights of the formally incarcerated.
-In their work, Jordan and others are asking the basic question – how long should these convictions be on somebody's record if they've done their time and are working to become good citizens?
+In their work, Jordan and others are asking the basic question — how long should these convictions be on people's records if they've done their time and are working to become good citizens?

 Not everyone wants these reforms.
 In California, some want to roll back parts of the state's criminal justice reforms through a proposed 2020 ballot initiative that would, among other things, reduce the number of inmates who can seek earlier parole and reclassify some theft crimes from misdemeanors to felonies.

-"Proposition 47 was approved overwhelmingly by California voters who understood that permanently punishing people for a past mistake is not reflective of our shared American values nor is it an effective safety strategy," says Jordan, who directs the California for Safety and Justice's #TimeDone campaign.
+"Proposition 47 was approved overwhelmingly by California voters who understood that permanently punishing people for a past mistake is not reflective of our shared American values nor is it an effective safety strategy," says Jordan, who directs Californians for Safety and Justice's #TimeDone/Second Chances campaign.

-"Everyone who has an old, low-level, non-violent felony on their record that is eligible for reduction to a misdemeanor under Prop.
+"Everyone who has an old, low-level, nonviolent felony on their record that is eligible for reduction to a misdemeanor under Prop.
 47 should be able to get relief, and we want to make that as easy as we possibly can for folks," he says.
-"People deserve the chance to overcome the mistakes of their past and that road to redemption should be as smooth as possible."
+"People deserve the chance to overcome the mistakes of their past, and that road to redemption should be as smooth as possible."

 Some Democratic lawmakers in California are pushing back with proposed legislation that would automate the expungement process for all felonies that are eligible for reduction under the law.

-Legal experts like Professor Roberts caution that the best solution might be for prosecutors to simply take fewer minor cases to court in the first place.
+Legal experts like Roberts, the American University law professor, caution that the best solution might be for prosecutors to simply take fewer minor cases to court in the first place.

 "I don't think you can have an actual conversation about sealing and expungement and decriminalization until you talk about less prosecution and less funneling of low-level misdemeanors into the criminal justice system," Roberts says.